cs-joy/DiscreteMathematics/README.md

 The time scale calculus is a unification of the theory of difference equations with that of differential equations, which has applications to fields requiring simultaneous modelling of discrete and continuous data.
 Another way of modeling such a situation is the notion of hybrid dynamical systems.

+### Discrete geometry
+Discrete geometry and combinatorial geometry are about combinatorial properties of discrete collections of geometrical objects.
+A long-standing topic in discrete geometry is tiling of the plane.